Achievable logoAchievable logo

 Units of measurement

-Understanding and working with units is essential in everyday life, science, engineering, and many professions.
+Understanding and working with units is essential in everyday life, in science, in engineering, and in many professions.
 Measurements let us describe and compare objects, distances, time intervals, volumes, weights, and much more.
 This section introduces the U.S. customary system and the metric system, shows how to convert units within and between these systems, and demonstrates how units help you solve real-world problems.

 Why do we have different measurement systems?